 Pilot Relief

-Pilot relief might sound like a simple task at first.
-However, there are some issues that you have to think about before installing a pilot relief system that is best for you.
+It might sound like a simple task at first.
+However, there are some issues to consider before installing a pilot relief system that is best for you.

 Dehydration

-From last week we decided it’s good to drink water.
-Drinking enough water that we have to go pee during the flight.
-My goal is at least every hour.
+From a past article on dehydration, we decided we must drink water while flying and drink enough water so that we are required to go pee during the flight.
+My personal goal is to do it at least every hour.

-Pee is corrosive.
-A leak in the bottom of the seat pan, soaking the control rods, CG hook, belts, parachute, etc. will be just a few of the issues with a malfunction in the cockpit area.
-A leak can be hard to detect until the seat pan is removed (hopefully during the annual).
-The landing gear is another hotspot for corrosion but usually easy to spot on a pre-flight.
-A hidden one we often find when removing the rudder is lots of corrosion or rust around the bottom rudder hinge.
+A leak in the bottom of the seatpan, soaking the control rods, CG hook, belts, parachute, etc., will be just a few of the issues with a malfunction in the cockpit area.
+A leak can be hard to detect until the seatpan is removed (hopefully during the annual).
+The landing gear is another hotspot for corrosion, but it is usually easy to spot on a pre-flight.
+A hidden issue we often find when removing the rudder is significant corrosion or rust around the bottom rudder hinge.

-An external relief system where the spray isn’t clearing the slipstream and returning into the glider around the rudder cables is not good.
+An external relief system where the spray isn’t clearing the slipstream and returning into the glider around the rudder cables is not sound.

 Pee smells bad